 The overall growth rate of the US sports betting industry continues to increase at an accelerated pace.
 As more and more states continue to enter the market, this rate will likely continue to increase.
 A third growth factor is the large markets still available.

-For example, California, Texas, and Florida do not offer legal sports betting at this time.
-New York offers limited access through upstate casinos and racetracks.
+For example, California sportsbooks, Texas sportsbooks, and Florida sportsbooks do not offer options at this time.
+New York sportsbooks offers limited access through upstate casinos and racetracks.
 If all or even any of these states change their current status, industry growth rates could explode even higher.

 Goldman Sachs has strong ties to the gaming industry from an investment standpoint.
 In a recent statement to its investors, the long-term prospect for growth is more than bullish.
 The current market value of the US sports betting industry in that report was around $1 billion.